 Section 61TJ(6) provides for the issue of a notice cancelling a confidentiality notice at the conclusion of the investigation to which the confidentiality notice relates.

-(4) A notice cancelling a confidentiality notice under subsection (3) may be issued to a person by serving a copy on the person in the same manner that a witness summons can be served.
+(4) A notice cancelling a confidentiality notice under subsection (3) may be issued to a person by serving a copy on the person in accordance with section 61W.

 Extending a confidentiality notice